cube-drone/rt0/players-guide/src/player/arcana/0_the_fool.md

 _You're being extremely distracting_.

 * Place any card on Everyone Loves a Parade.
-* Once a card has been placed on Everyone Loves a Parade, the next card must be either one higher than the highest card on Run Away, or one lower than the lowest card on Everyone Loves a Parade.
+* Once a card has been placed on Everyone Loves a Parade, the next card must be either one higher than the highest card on Everyone Loves a Parade, or one lower than the lowest card on Everyone Loves a Parade.
 * (So, for example, when a 5 of Swords and 6 of Pentacles are placed on Run Away, the next card must be a 4, or 7, of any Suit.)
 * When there are 3 cards on Everyone Loves a Parade, every Adversary is forced to redraw their Intent, then discard all cards on Everyone Loves a Parade
 * Mark 3 Corruption Points on Everyone Loves a Parade to gain You're Driving Me Crazy